heathack-org/HeatHack-Guide/_sources/front-matter/what-its-like.md

 Here are some of the questions you will think about during the sessions:

 - Are we using the right strategy to make people warm and comfortable given how we use our building?
-- What does our community need from this building, and does it need changes to serve them better that will affect our heating strategy?
+- What does our community need from this building?
+Does that mean changes to the building itself so that it meets those needs?
 - What kind of heating system should we put in next, and when should we do that?
 - Do we need to make changes to the building so that it doesn't lose as much heat?
 What would work best, what would it cost, and how can we pay for it?
 - Are we using the current heating as efficiently as we can, and would changing the heating controls help?